charukiewicz/charukiewicz/resume.md

 * Built application software with CakePHP, MySQL backend and HTML5, JQuery, AJAX frontend
 * Configured and maintained Linux servers; automated server tasks through BASH and cronjobs
-* Implemented defensive design in application code, database configuration, and server behavior to prevent malicious users and attacks
 * Built distributed process notification system capable of sending thousands of emails/text messages per minute
 * Created live information data feed capable of displaying nation-wide user activity in real time
-* Performed load testing on the application and server and analyzed network traffic patterns; identified performance bottlenecks
 * Developed and implemented data collection algorithms to collect user data for subsequent analysis
 * Researched and developed methods of to provide incentives for users; wrote report and presented findings to colleagues and management staff
 * Rapidly adapted to new project requirements to meet clients' needs